AndroidPillars/CSS/README.md

 # Favicons

-- A favicon (pronounced "fave-icon") is a small, iconic image that represents your website.
+- A favicon (pronounced "fav-icon") is a small, iconic image that represents your website.
 - Favicons are most often found in the address bar of your web browser, but they can also be used in lists of bookmarks in web browsers and feed aggregators.
 - Recommened format type -> ICO format which supports all types of browsers.